St0wy/tree-sitter-jai/README.md

 - Install [Node.js](https://nodejs.org) and [pnpm](https://pnpm.io/)
 - Run `pnpm i`

-You should now be able to run tests using pnpm run test.
+You should now be able to run tests using `pnpm run test`.